-1. Chair Meetings.
-The chairperson presides over the meetings of the board, encouraging and facilitating

-2. A Source of Information.
+- 1. Chair Meetings.
+The chairperson presides over the meetings of the board, encouraging and facilitating discussion and making sure that each member has opportunity to express their viewpoint in an appropriate marmer.
+As chairperson, you are also responsible for scheduling and calling the meetings, and for overseeing the preparation of the agenda by the secretary of the board, who is usually the principal or head teacher of the school. - 2.
+A Source of Information.
 It is essential that the chairperson become acquainted with and follow denOininational policies and guidelines related to church schools, as well as parliamentary procedure as it applies to board meetings and decision-making process.
 You will be expected to keep yourself informed, read the relevant policy books and the updated documents as they come out from the education department at the local and union conferences, and the North American Division.
 Administrative Advisor.
 The support and awareness of the chairperson is needed by the principal or head teacher.
 You should become acquainted with the school program and confer with the principal on the daily operation of the school, but respect the role of the principal as manager or administrator.
-There
+There e